-10. Where a suitable collaborative contract does not exist, the first stage in the procurement process is ensuring adequate publicity for appropriate opportunities.
+9.13.
+Where a suitable collaborative contract does not exist, the first stage in the procurement process is ensuring adequate publicity for appropriate opportunities.
 Purchases/contracts in excess of £50,000 should be advertised on the Public Contracts Scotland portal (lower value purchases may also be advertised).
-Purchases/contracts in excess of the relevant EU threshold must also be advertised in the Official Journal of the European Union.
+Purchases/contracts in excess of the relevant UKEU threshold must also be advertised in the Find a Tender Service (FTS)/Official Journal of the European Union.
 Contract values should be based on the duration of the contract, not just a 12 month period.
 The Procurement team have electronic access to submit adverts to these publications on behalf of budget holders.